Nexmo/nexmo-developer/_documentation/en/reports/code-snippets/get-report.md

 ---
-title: Get report
+title: Download report file
 description: Retrieve the report file generated as a result of a asynchronous report generation request.
-navigation_weight: 7
+navigation_weight: 6
 ---

-# Get report
+# Download report file

 This code snippet shows you how to retrieve a report file.
 The report file is a Zipped CSV file containing all the records for the request.